 '''

 GENERAL-PROCEDURE ::= CLASS {

 &Message,

 &Reply

-OPTTONAL

 OPTIONAL,

 &Error

+OPTIONAL,

+&id

 PrintableString UNIQUE

-&id

 WITH SYNTAX {

 NEW MESSAGE

 &Message

 [REPLY

 &Reply]

 [ERROR

 &Error]

 ADDRESS

 &id

-}

 '''

 An object is an instance of a class.
 An object set is a set containing objects of a specified class.
 A definition can look as follows: